cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The `chunk_length` parameter provides a trade-off between the arity of the `ParallelSum` gadget ({{gadget-parallel-sum}}) and the number of times the gadget is called.
-The proof length is asymptotically minimized when the chunk length is near the square root of the length of the measurement.
+The proof length is asymptotically minimized when the chunk length is near the square root of the length of the encoded measurement.
 However, the relationship between VDAF parameters and proof length is complicated, involving two forms of rounding:

   * The circuit pads the inputs to its last `ParallelSum` gadget call, up to the chunk length.